randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

 -Robotnik in LBZ2 takes 8 hits instead of 1.

 For the changes go to the commits section

+Note that in some instances when code is removed it is to "make room" for different code.
+I can't seem to get it to work in those instances without the game freaking out by breaking all the music.

 Sonic Retro and TCRF for source of some changes https://forums.sonicretro.org/threads/transform-at-will-in-sonic-2.28959/